verbb/formie/README.md

 - Full-range of email settings including multiple recipients, reply-to, cc, bcc and more.
 - Add user-uploaded attachements to your email notifications.
 - Auto plain text conversion of HTML emails.
+- Preview your emails, so you're 100% certain how they'll look.
+- Send test emails, for delivery troubleshooting and real-world previews.

 ### Templates
 - Out-of-the-box templates, including CSS styles and JS functionality.
 Show great-looking forms that are user-friendly and follow best-practices with a single line of Twig.